canonical/canonical-openstack-docs/explanation/epa-orchestrator.rst

 CPU pinning and huge pages
 ==========================

-The Enhanced Performance Accelerator (EPA) orchestrator provides resource allocation for CPU pinning and huge pages within Sunbeam OpenStack.
+The Enhanced Performance Accelerator (EPA) orchestrator provides APIs for allocating isolated CPU cores and huge pages within Sunbeam OpenStack.
 The EPA orchestrator is a snap that runs a daemon service `snap.epa-orchestrator.daemon.server` and exposes a Unix socket API for resource allocation, introspection, and management.
 The EPA orchestrator is designed to work seamlessly with other OpenStack services such as `openstack-hypervisor` through the socket connection.

 This document explains the role and design of the EPA orchestrator within Sunbeam OpenStack.